b-forster/dnd-archivist/README.md

 Archivist is a character sheet &amp; leveling companion app for Dungeons and Dragons 5th Edition (DnD 5e).

-⚠️ This project is under development and is best viewed on **desktop browser** screens.
+⚠️ This project is under development and is best viewed on **desktop browser** screens in **light mode**.

+# Features

+- Multi-step character creation wizard
+- Roll dice for ability scores according to 5th Edition rules
+- Ability modifiers are added depending on chosen race
+- List of saved characters on the main page

 # Tech Stack / Tools